Nathanoj02/loco_nav/README.md

 lab_planning
 ```

-3. in the same terminal in HOSTCOMPUTER (inside docker) run the alias
+3. In the same terminal in HOSTCOMPUTER (inside docker) run the alias

 ```
 real_robot